 2022 MatSci Undergraduate Research Grants (URG)

 Applications for the 2022 MatSci URG Program are now closed.
-2022 MatSci REU Applications will open in January 2022.
+More information about the 2023 MatSci URG Program will be posted in September 2022.

 The Materials Science and Engineering Department is launching a new program to encourage undergraduate participation in research during the academic year.
 Students have the opportunity to gain hands-on research experience and work directly with MatSci faculty and their research groups.
 Research in our department focuses on several of the Grand Challenges in Engineering, including projects on energy conversion and storage, regenerative medicine and tissue engineering, and nanomaterials synthesis and characterization.
 This funded program welcomes all students interested in MatSci research to apply.